keli/furion/README.rst

 =======================

 Furion is an encrypted proxy written in Python.
-In essence, it's just socks5 server with chaining and ssl support.
+In essence, it's just socks5 server with ssl support.
 It's often used with upstream Furion servers to avoid censorship.

 Project is hosted at `GitHub <https://github.com/keli/furion>`__, mirrored on `BitBucket <https://bitbucket.org/keli/furion>`__.